External Laboratories (Electrical)

 The following facilities are maintained in the area of electrical engineering:

-Spherical Near Near Field Antenna Test Facility (SNFTF) at the Technical University of Denmark, Lingby (DK) – A worldwide reference facility for the calibration of standard gain test horns, highly accurate antenna measurements and validation of test ranges.
+DTU-ESA Spherical Near-Field Antenna Test Facility (SNFTF) at the Technical University of Denmark, Lyngby (DK) – A worldwide reference facility for the calibration of standard gain test horns, highly accurate antenna measurements and validation of test ranges.
 It constitutes the ESA reference laboratory for antenna gain standards.

 Spasolab, at INTA, Madrid (ES) – This facility performs independent assessment and qualification of solar cells, assemblies and type approval tests.